 Matthew Martinich is a behavioral psychotherapist and an independent church growth researcher from Colorado.
 He graduated from high school with the International Baccalaureate (IB) diploma and studied psychology and geography at the University of Colorado at Boulder, completing his double major in less than four years.
 He has practiced psychotherapy for several years with families and troubled youth and is currently studying clinical psychology as a graduate student at the University of the Rockies.
 Mr. Martinich served a full-time LDS mission in Seoul, South Korea from 2004 to 2006 and later returned to South Korea to teach English for a year.
 He speaks Korean fluently and has an interest in languages.
 He has studied missionary work and church growth since 2002 and has maintained a blog analyzing and writing on these topics at ldschurchgrowth.blogspot.com since 2007.
 Mr. Martinich has performed thousands of hours of online missionary research and has been interviewed by the Associated Press, Salt Lake Tribute, Reuters, Mormon Stories Podcast, and other media organizations.
 He is married and lives with his wife and two daughters in Colorado Springs.

-Matt Kern was born in Provo, grew up in Orem, and moved way out to Pleasant Grove, Utah.
-He is a new father and has been married and sealed for over 4 years.
+Matt Kern was born in Provo, grew up in Orem, and moved way out to American Fork, Utah.
+He is a new father and has been married and sealed for over 5 years.
 He served a mission in McAllen, Texas, 2005-2007, on the frontera with Mexico where he gained an addiction to gospel study and theological reasoning.
-Thanks to awesome resources like Rationalfaiths, Matt went through Fowler's stages of faith 3-5 in right around 6 months.
-He is currently serving as Deacons Advisor and Scoutmaster in his ward.
+Thanks to awesome resources like Rational Faiths, Matt went through Fowler's stages of faith 3-5 in right around 6 months.
+He is currently serving as 2nd counselor in his ward's bishopric.

 Melody earns a living as a registered nurse, grows a respectable garden, and writes when she's not building sheet forts with her grandkids.
 Her poetry has appeared in on-line journals, Segullah, Irreantum and small press along the Wasatch Front.